RESEARCH STARTER

 In 1986, the FAO launched AGROSTAT, a comprehensive source of international agricultural statistics.
 Afterward, AGROSTAT evolved into FAOSTAT, a multilingual computer database that includes statistical information on agricultural resources, forestry, fisheries, food prices, food consumption, agricultural production, and trade.

 The FAO Conference of 2001 adopted the International Treaty on Plant Genetic Resources for Food and Agriculture, an agreement supporting sustainable agriculture through the equitable sharing of plant genetic material among farmers, plant breeders, and research institutions.
-The treaty entered into force in 2004.
+The treaty entered into force in 2004 and, by the mid-2020s, had been ratified by more than 150 parties.

 Bibliography